Stuffed (film): Production

 The film is the feature length debut of writer-director Theo Rhys, and is co-written with writer-composer Joss Holden-Rea who provides original music and lyrics.
-It is an expansion on Rhys short film of the same name, which won the Midnight Jury and Audience Awards at SXSW Festival in 2021 and was nominated for BAFTA Award for Best Short Film at the 75th British Academy Film Awards the following year.
-The film is produced by Sam Ritzenberg and Dimitra Tsingou, alongside Myles Payne and Hayley Williams of Agile Films, with Danny Roberts, Jackie Langelier and H.S.
+It is an expansion on Rhys' short film of the same name, which won the Midnight Jury and Audience Awards at SXSW Festival in 2021 and was nominated for BAFTA Award for Best Short Film at the 75th British Academy Film Awards the following year.
+It was produced by Sam Ritzenberg and Dimitra Tsingou, alongside Myles Payne and Hayley Williams of Agile Films, with Danny Roberts, Jackie Langelier and H.S.
 Naji of Fresh Fish Films.
-It is edited by Chris Dickens with Wyatt Garfield as cinematographer.
+It was edited by Chris Dickens with Wyatt Garfield as cinematographer.

 The cast is led by Jodie Comer and Harry Melling.
 Principal photography took place in Wales in September 2025.

+Release

+The film will premiere in September 2026 as the opening film of the Discovery program at the 2026 Toronto International Film Festival.